jamesdeluk/hugo/content/posts/consumption-and-media/learnings-2024.md

 - Incredible six-hour conversation detailing years of fraud [18]
 - Another life story: The Pacific odyssey of a runaway rebel - Ruth Shaw spent years on ships and islands, trying to outrun her past [57]
+- Dishwashers use less water and energy.
+Eco settings clean prioritising enzymes (over a longer time) than higher temperatures.
+[64]

 ## References